drupalconnect/trekk/profiles/trekk/modules/trekk_server/README.md

 Example:

 Assuming a view with the name "content_export", your Services 3 resource also would be called "content_export".
-After enabling this resource's "retrieve" state you may access your view at the URI <endpoint>/<view_name>/<preview|data>.
+After enabling this resource's "retrieve" state you may access your view at the URI <endpoint>/<view_name>/<display id>.
 If you have enabled the trekk_server_example feature, then you can see this in action by visiting

-GET /api/v1/content_export/preview
-GET /api/v1/content_export/data
+GET /api/v1/content_export/default

-The "preview" and "data" components of the resource URI indicate how you wish the view to be output.
-"Preview" will output rendered HTML, while "data" will directly output the views result.
-On the client side, you may use one or the other URI depending on your needs.
+Pay special attention to the ?output URI query parameter, which indicates how you wish the view to be output. "html" will output rendered HTML, while "data" will directly output the views result.
+On the client side, you may use one or the other URI parameters, depending on your needs.
 HTML output will be useful when you do not wish the client to create nodes from your exported data.
 "Data" will be usefull if you do wish to create nodes, or if you want to do other processing before rendering the content on a page.

 The server also accepts a number of URI query parameters: